-Business Service Management is a key strategic area for any enterprise to focus on in order to become competitive and agile in today’s complex and fast-paced marketplaces.
+Business Service integration and Management is a key strategic area for any enterprise to focus on in order to become competitive and agile in today’s complex and fast-paced marketplaces.
 However, many leaders struggle to see their various departments working together in a truly collaborative and integrated way, in order to realise the long-term benefits.

-I have had the good fortune to work with dozens of enterprise clients over the past year or two, who have been taking on large-scale Business Service Management and Integration projects.
+I have had the good fortune to work with dozens of enterprise clients over the past year or two, who have been taking on large-scale Business Service Management and application Integration projects.
 Together, we have seen great successes and learned some truly invaluable lessons.
 A lot of which, come down to deciding how and where to start.
 So, to help you learn from our work, here are my top 5 business integrations to develop for delivering highly effective business services.

 1. CRM to Marketing Tools

 From better understanding customer needs and personas, to lowering your cost per acquisition.
 Seeing data and activities flow seamlessly between sales, marketing and customer success is a winning formula.
 This could be a top-level CRM integration such as connecting up SaleForce to Hubspot, to improve the automation of campaigns.
 Or, you could look at creating a network of lower level tools, such as Pipedrive, Hootsuite, MailChimp and ManyChat, to form a stronger vision around how each department interacts with prospects and customers.